bocadilloproject/aiodine/README.md

             await self._serve(customer)
 ```

 It's important to note that customers can do _anything_ with the order.
 In particular, they may take some time to think about what they are going to order.
 In the meantime, the server will be listening to other customer calls.
+In this sense, this situation is an *asynchronous* one.

-An example customer's code may look like this:
+An example customer code may look like this:

 ```python
 from asyncio import sleep